1186792881/learngit/readme.txt

-Git is aversion control system.
+Git is a distributed version control system.
-Git si free software.
+Git is free software.